bazelbuild/rules_python/docs/pip.md

 pip_repositories()
 </pre>

-Pull in dependencies needed for pulling in pip dependencies.

-A placeholder method that will eventually pull in any dependencies needed to install pip dependencies.
+Pull in dependencies needed to use the packaging rules.